 D.1.0 General

-To support IMS, the UE shall establish a PDU session with PDU session type set to IP for the corresponding APN/DNN.
+To support IMS, the UE shall establish a PDU session with PDU type set to IPv4 or IPv6 for the corresponding APN/DNN.
 If IMS Multimedia Telephony Service as specified in TS 22.173 [16] is to be used within the PDU session, SSC mode 1 shall be set for the PDU session.

 If the UE changes its IP address due to changes triggered by the 5GS procedures, then the UE shall re- register in the IMS.